cubapp/dotfiles/README.md

 ## aliases

-Aliases to use lt, ..., odd :
+Aliases and functions to use lt, ..., odd :
 * ls -alt (first the newest files)
 * ... for cd ../..
 * odd for better looking od